Saturday, December 14, 2024

 None of these suggestions are written-in-stone-rules, but if you have a manuscript that feels off, or is getting that frustrating "It's not grabbing me but I can't say why" feedback, it could be worth checking to see if any of these are weakening the writing.

-Sometimes finding weak spots in your writing is as easy as doing a word search, and then training yourself to catch or avoid those words in the future.
+Sometimes finding weak spots in your writing is as easy as doing a word search.
+And the more you do it, the easier it is to avoid those words in the future.
+You'll automatically catch yourself when you start to use them.

 How do you feel about this list?
 Do any of these things bother you?
 What are some things that pull you out of a story?